VasilikiZarkadoula/NLP-Paper-Reproducability-Study/README.md

 # NLP-Paper Reproducability Study
-Assignment for Natural Language Processing course at Aristotle University of Thessaloniki.
+Assignment for Natural Language Processing course (part of MSc in Data and Web Science) at Aristotle University of Thessaloniki.
 Reproducability study on paper:
 BERTScore is Unfair: On Social Bias in Language Model-Based Metrics for Text Generation